Angelina66/arcade-expressions/constraint/constrainValueBySubtypeOtherField.md

-# Constain Value By Subtype and Other Field
+# Constrain Value By Subtype and Other Field

 This constraint attribute rule is designed to validate the value for a field is valid based on two fields.
 This example is built for a feature class that participates in the Utility Network and using the Asset Group(Subtype) and the Asset Type(unique domain by subtype) to determine the valid feature.